The Earth’s lithosphere, which includes the crust and upper mantle, is made up of a series of pieces, or tectonic plates, that move slowly over time.

 A divergent boundary occurs when two tectonic plates move away from each other.
 Along these boundaries, earthquakes are common and magma (molten rock) rises from the Earth’s mantle to the surface, solidifying to create new oceanic crust.
 The Mid-Atlantic Ridge and Pacific Ring of Fire are two examples of divergent plate boundaries.

 When two plates come together, it is known as a convergent boundary.
-The impact of the two colliding plates buckles the edge of one or both plates up into a rugged mountain range, and sometimes bends the other down into a deep seafloor trench.
-A chain of volcanoes often forms parallel to the boundary, to the mountain range, and to the trench.
-Powerful earthquakes shake a wide area on both sides of the boundary.
+The impact of the colliding plates can cause the edges of one or both plates to buckle up into a mountain ranges or one of the plates may bend down into a deep seafloor trench.
+A chain of volcanoes often forms parallel to convergent plate boundaries and powerful earthquakes are common along these boundaries.

 Two plates sliding past each other forms a transform plate boundary.
+One of the most famous transform plate boundaries occurs at the San Andreas fault zone, which extends underwater.
 Natural or human-made structures that cross a transform boundary are offset—split into pieces and carried in opposite directions.
 Rocks that line the boundary are pulverized as the plates grind along, creating a linear fault valley or undersea canyon.
-As the plates alternately jam and jump against each other, earthquakes rattle through a wide boundary zone.
-In contrast to convergent and divergent boundaries, no magma is formed.
-Thus, crust is cracked and broken at transform margins, but is not created or destroyed.
+Earthquakes are common along these faults.
+In contrast to convergent and divergent boundaries, crust is cracked and broken at transform margins, but is not created or destroyed.